 1 OF THESE TO BE OFF-SITE

-Of course, there are different ways to achieve a 3 - 2 - 1 strategy, so here are some things to think about:
+Of course, there are different ways to achieve a 3 - 2 - 1 strategy, so here is how to do this, broken down into steps.

-2) Which Medium you want to use to store your second copy.
+Step 2) Decide which medium you want to use to store your second copy.

 a) Manually Create Your Copies